github/resque/docs/HOOKS.md

   determine which `reservable_queues` should be checked for work.
 The block will be called once for each of the worker's assigned queues; raising `Resque::DontReserve` will skip that queue.

+* `queue_name_prefix`: called with the queue name when enqueuing a job.
+The return value will become the new destination.
+This option defaults to the identity function.

 Hooks are easily implemented with superclasses or modules.
 A superclass could look something like this.